c4tom/DreamDevBox/docs/custom-container/enable-meilisearch.rst

 Enable and configure Meilisearch
 ********************************

-This section will guide you through getting Meilisearch integrated into the Devilbox.
+This section will guide you through getting Meilisearch integrated into the DreamDevBox.

 .. seealso::
    * |ext_lnk_meilisearch_github|